jakebrehm/ezpz-decimator/readme.md

 - Make the program work with delimiters other than a comma
 - Add the ability to specify files multiple times in order to allow for the input files to be in different locations
 - Show all of the inputs in a listbox instead of a basic entry field
+- Add validation to the entry boxes to only allow integer values (or use a spinbox)

 ---